 Even though cats are obligate carnivores, with digestive systems designed to consume meat, some cats do enjoy nibbling on greenery.

 This can add a little bit of fiber to their digestive system, which mimics the fiber that a cat in the wild would obtain by eating the grass-filled intestines of their prey.
 Grass also contains nutrients including folic acid, so cats may eat it when they feel like they need a boost.
 Another reason cats eat grass is that some simply enjoy the texture and taste!

-While most cats will choose grass, if your cat lives indoors and doesn’t have access to green grass outdoors, they’ll look for the next best option.
-That means you might see your cat taking a nibble of a houseplant leaf, whether that’s an orchid or something else.
+Cats are curious creatures, attracted to the smells and textures of many plants, which means you might see your cat taking a nibble of a houseplant leaf, whether that’s an orchid or something else.

 Orchids grown as houseplants are from the following species:

 These are all non-toxic to cats, and even if they nibble a corner of a leaf, your cat shouldn’t suffer any ill effects.